djpardis/djpardis.github.io/_posts/2025-07-24-revisiting-moneyball.md

 ### [The 2001 A's lost significant talent.](#table-of-contents) {#the-2001-as-lost-significant-talent}

-After losing MVP **Jason Giambi** (7-year, $120M), **Johnny Damon** (4-year, $31M), and closer **Jason Isringhausen** (4-year, $27M), totaling $31.6 million in annual value ($17.1M + $7.75M + $6.75M), the cash-strapped A's faced an impossible challenge with just a $41 million payroll.
-This is what made the season irresistible to **Michael Lewis** as he watched the A's replace these stars not with expensive equivalents, but with undervalued players.
+After losing MVP Jason Giambi (7-year, $120M), Johnny Damon (4-year, $31M), and closer Jason Isringhausen (4-year, $27M), totaling $31.6 million in annual value ($17.1M + $7.75M + $6.75M), the cash-strapped A's faced an impossible challenge with just a $41 million payroll.
+This is what made the season irresistible to Michael Lewis as he watched the A's replace these stars not with expensive equivalents, but with undervalued players.

 ### [Analytics unlocks transparent decision-making.](#table-of-contents) {#analytics-unlocks-transparent-decision-making}

-The A's GM, **Billy Beane**, working with statistician **Paul DePodesta**, used sabermetrics to challenge traditional scouting methods that relied on more subjective evaluations.
+The A's GM, Billy Beane, working with statistician Paul DePodesta, used sabermetrics to challenge traditional scouting methods that relied on more subjective evaluations.

 This transparency allowed decisions regarding players to be justified through objective metrics.
-When the A's signed **Scott Hatteberg** or traded for **David Justice**, they could point to specific evidence, like on-base percentage (OBP) or plate discipline, to justify their decision.
+When the A's signed Scott Hatteberg or traded for David Justice, they could point to specific evidence, like on-base percentage (OBP) or plate discipline, to justify their decision.

 ### [Getting on base was undervalued.](#table-of-contents) {#getting-on-base-was-undervalued}